Name: Marc Srour

 Contacts: firstname.lastname@example.org; email@example.com

 As a teenager, instead of doing anything at school, I made a video game from scratch.
 It cannot be played because of a mysterious start-up bug that haunts me to this day.
+I also wrote and storyboarded 50+ movie scripts.
 I studied geosciences with a focus on palaeontology at the University of Bonn, but was an educational failure because of a narrow-minded obsession with too many subjects, most of which were not even pertinent to the degree.
 I eschewed the traditional path by prematurely moving to a research- and teaching-centered life, resulting in over five years of my life being wasted as nobody grants any funding or opportunities to those without the necessary pieces of paper.

 But that is just dwelling on the follies of youth and the negatives they bring.
 I have collected rocks from the top of the Alps, fossils from the humid depths of India, and insects from the montane forests of northern Japan.
 I touched specimens unseen for decades, coughed from dust settled in books neglected for centuries, and brought organisms that were laying dormant for a thousand years back to life.